 The Xperia 1 IV isn't an inspirational generation jump, and the Award-winning Sony Xperia 10 IV (above) offers more bang for buck while the Xperia 1 V outshines its predecessor in every way.
-But the IV remains an excellent choice for those who want the best AV experience from one of the best unlocked phones.
+But the IV remains an excellent choice for those who want a great AV experience from one of the best unlocked phones.

 Read the full Sony Xperia 1 IV review